ugeneunipro/docs/content/workflow-designer/workflow-elements/_index.md

 weight: 1200
 ---

 # Workflow Elements

-This section contains detailed description of all workflow elements presented in the Workflow Designer.
+This section contains a detailed description of all workflow elements presented in the Workflow Designer.

-For each element you can find:
+For each element, you can find:

-*   Description of the parameters used in the GUI
+*   Description of the parameters used in the GUI.
-*   Corresponding parameters names used in a workflow file
+*   Corresponding parameter names used in a workflow file.
-*   Information about input and output ports
+*   Information about input and output ports.

 The type of a parameter can be one of the following: